Non-degenerate parametric amplifiers based on dispersion engineered Josephson junction arrays: Noise characterization

 \subsection{Noise visibility}

 During the qubit experiments, we operate our parametric amplifier at a power gain $G_\mathrm{0} = 23.2\,\mathrm{dB}$ and instantaneous bandwidth $B = 9.2\,\mathrm{MHz}$, which we extract from individual Lorentzian fits to both lobes [cf. Fig.\,\ref{fig_noise_visibility}a) red line].
-By monitoring the output power spectrum with and without the pump tone applied, we observe a maximal noise visibility of $\Delta P = 14.2\,\mathrm{dB}$ at the frequency of maximum power gain [cf. Fig.\,\ref{fig_noise_visibility}a) blue line], which implies that the HEMT noise only accounts for $4\,\%$ of the room temperature noise.
+By monitoring the output power spectrum with and without the pump tone applied, we observe a maximal noise visibility, i.e. noise rise compared to the background outside the band, of $\Delta P = 14.2\,\mathrm{dB}$ at the frequency of maximum power gain [cf. Fig.\,\ref{fig_noise_visibility}a) blue line].
+This implies that the HEMT noise only accounts for $4\,\%$ of the room temperature noise.
 In Fig.\,\ref{fig_noise_visibility}b) we show the measured gain-bandwidth (GB) product $\sqrt{G_0} B$ [cf. left hand panel] and noise visibility $\Delta P$ [cf. right hand panel] at maximum power gain $G_0$ for various pump strength.
 The GB-product is in good agreement with the theoretical prediction indicated by the black dashed line \cite{Eichler14_DPA}.